Madame Web (film): Accolades

-Future
+Cancelled sequel

 Sony had reportedly planned for Madame Web to be the first film in a potential new franchise, but following the film's low opening weekend box office and poor reception, these plans were reportedly abandoned.
 The Hollywood Reporter stated that while Sony was willing to take risks with their superhero films—with Madame Web avoiding the typical superhero genre tropes—the studio also wanted "home runs", with executives at Sony said to be in a "gloomy" mood after the film's poor performance.
 The report noted that the superhero genre had been in a transition period and that the future reception of Sony's franchise was dependent on the performance of the following SSU film, Kraven the Hunter.
 In March 2024, Johnson said she was unlikely to make another superhero film after Madame Web, believing that she did not "make sense in that world", but later said she was not opposed to signing on to other superhero films.
 In July, Di Bonaventura said that he was unsure if the film's characters would return in the SSU after the film's poor performance.

 Following the poor box-office performance of Madame Web and Kraven the Hunter, Sony was reported in December 2024 to no longer be developing further films for its shared universe at that time and to instead focus on the MCU film Spider-Man: Brand New Day (2026), the SSU television series Spider-Noir (2026), and the animated film Spider-Man: Beyond the Spider-Verse (2027).
-Variety subsequently reported that Sony was not focused on maintaining a shared narrative for its franchise, and that the studio would likely continue making films for other Spider-Man related characters that are successful, such as Venom.
+Variety subsequently reported that Sony was not focused on maintaining a shared narrative for its franchise, and that the studio would likely continue making films for other Spider-Man–related characters that are successful, such as Venom.
+However, as of August 2026, Rothman stated that there aren't any spin-offs in active development.